 Word has gotten out about these staterooms, so you’ll have to book well in advance to snag one.

 - The cabins to request are 6006, 6506, 5020, 5520, 5022 and 5024 (connecting), 5522 and 5524 (connecting).

 - 6006, 6506 have the least obstructed view; you can see the ocean clearly but the sky is mostly blocked.
 5020 and 5520 have slightly more obstructions that block a fair amount of sea and sky.
 5022 and 5522 are even more obstructed.
 5024 and 5524 have the most obstructed view.

-The two unusual rooms in the 7A category on the Dream/Fantasy are 5188 and 5688, which are mirror-image aft-facing rooms on deck 5 with no obstructions, but very small triangular verandahs.
+On the Dream & Fantasy, there are two unusual “mini-verandah” rooms: 5188 and 5688.
+These are mirror-image aft-facing rooms on deck 5 with no view obstructions, but very small triangular verandahs.
 Their verandahs are too small to fit a chair, but do have a built-in bench that two thin people could fit on.
-They each connect to a handicapped-accessible 9A stateroom next door (5186/5686), but their verandahs do not connect on either side.
+They each can connect inside to a handicapped-accessible 9A stateroom next door (5186/5686), but their verandahs do not connect to the verandahs on either side of them.

-Here’s our estimate of the amount of obstruction or other issues for each of the 7A rooms on the Dream and Fantasy, in order from most desirable on top to least desirable on the bottom:
+Here’s our estimate of the amount of obstruction or other issues for each of the 7A rooms on the Dream, Fantasy & Wish, with our assessment of most desirable on top to least desirable on the bottom: